aukspot/dles/.github/ISSUE_TEMPLATE/suggest-a-dle-.md

 ---
 name: Suggest a dle!
-about: Suggest a new dle to add to the app.
+about: Suggest new dle(s) to add to the app.
-title: Dle suggestion - [NAME]
+title: Dle suggestion
 labels: dles suggestion
 assignees: ''

 ---

-# New dle suggestion
+# New dle suggestion(s)

+* name:
 * url: [<url>](<url>)
 * description: (optional)
 * tags: [tag1, tag2, etc.] (optional)

+(copy/paste to suggest more than one dle)